Blog

 What does a career as a Producer look like?

 Some Producers begin with an apprenticeship as a starting point to learn new skills and gain experience.
 You can gain a position within a company and gain skills in different departments such as part of the production team before working your way to a Producer position.
-People often start initially as a Producer within a company before then perhaps starting up their own production company.
-Have a look through our opportunities in producing here.
+People often start initially as an Assistant Producer within a company before then perhaps building their skillset and starting up their own production company.
+There are funding and training opportunities in Producing, especially as your portfolio grows.
+You can search for these here.

 How much does a Producer earn?